eduvpn/documentation/API.md

 the VPN connection can also be managed outside the VPN.

-This call MUST be executed *after* the VPN connection itself has been terminated by the application, if possible.
+This call MUST be executed *after* the VPN connection itself has been terminated by the application, if that is possible.

 ### Request